A mind-set that admits to things like logic and intuition; not necessarily those things by our definitions, but things like them.

 In mental terms, this article reflects upon the profoundly alien possibilities extrapolated from our own minds, while breaking down each factor that could possibly make alien minds different from human minds.

 Scientist speculate that life may exist on Jupiter's moon Europa where there may be a sea under the ice.
-If they do, they'll probably live very deep down, surviving off geotermal energy.
+If they do, they'll probably live very deep down, surviving off geothermal energy.
 Thus, they would possibly look similar to Earth's own deep sea creatures.

 Its also worth noting that deep sea life evolves in one of the most extreme environments on Earth, with very little sunlight, nearly no photosynthesis and extremes in pressure and cold.
 This radical difference from any other environment on Earth creates very alien forms of life that simply cannot exist elsewhere.
 Its very little wonder, then, that a number of speculations on life on other planets tend to take inspiration from deep sea life.